bradleyq/mc_vanilla_shaders/README.md

 ## Usage
 See License.md for licensing.
 This pack requires FOV 70 with Fabulous graphics on.
 FOV is adjustible from within `resourcepack/assets/minecraft/shaders/post/transparency.json`

+## Credits
+BSL shaders - capttatsu
+For reference code for some of the features (SSR, Tonemapping).